 Many decades ago Jacqui came across yoga in her search for a physical practice to augment dance.
 I loved it from the very first class.
-She is indebted to Peter Thomson, my yoga teacher for many years.
-Peter taught me so much including how to establish and sustain my own practice, how to ‘see’ what is happening in bodies, and the importance of sequencing within a class.
-It was under his guidance that I completed Introductory Level I and II Iyengar Yoga teacher training.
+She is indebted to Peter Thomson, her yoga teacher for many years who taught her how to ‘see’ what is happening in bodies, and the importance of sequencing within a class.
+It was under his guidance that she completed Introductory Level I and II Iyengar Yoga teacher training.
 Jacqui studied at the Iyengar Institute in Puna, India, and was on the teaching team at the Yoga Centre, East Redfern, directed by Caroline Coggins.

-I strive to teach in a way that honours the rigor of Iyengar yoga.
-This tradition emphasizes precision and alignment, recognising the intimate relationship between the organisation and functioning of the physical body and the functioning of the whole person.
+She strives to teach in a way that honours the rigor of Iyengar yoga.
+This tradition emphasises precision and alignment, recognising the intimate relationship between the organisation and functioning of the physical body and the functioning of the whole person.
 Her approach is centred on a recognition that each student has different and changing needs.